 The Board of Directors shall annually set the amount of dues for each category of membership.
 Nonpayment of dues by a member in a dues-paying category shall terminate the membership and all corresponding benefits.

-When a member vacates a membership-eligible position within the SEA, the membership is retained by the SEA and transferred to the successor or other eligible position.
-Individuals unaffiliated with an SEA are not eligible for membership, unless an Honorary membership has been conferred by the Board of Directors.
+When a member vacates a membership-eligible position within the SEA or LEA, the membership is retained by the SEA or LEA and may be transferred to the successor or other eligible position.

 ARTICLE II - OFFICERS